 And now compare that to the “Best” option through a UK VPN for the same search query:

 Now let’s put that into the same currency:

-NOTE: The Finnair flights were not even shown in results for UK VPN search and vice versa.
+NOTE: The Finnair flights were not even shown in the results for the UK VPN search and vice versa.

 As you can see, if you were to book with a UK IP, you would pay around $875 for a return flight from Los Angeles to London.
 If you were, however, browsing from home (Los Angeles), you would have to pay $923 for the “Best” option.
-We used Kayak as we found it to have the largest dynamic pricing effect based on your location.
-Another interesting thing to note that neither of the “best” flights were even found in the search from the other location.
+We used Kayak as it has the largest dynamic pricing effect based on your location.
+Another interesting thing to note is that neither of the “best” flights was even found in the search from the other location.

-Let us know in the comments on how you saved money while travelling.
+Let us know in the comments how you saved money while travelling.